mabur/carma/docs/dynamic_array_algorithms.md

 - `INSERT_INDEX(dynamic_array, index, item)` adds `item` at the given `index` of the `dynamic_array`.
   It shifts all previously existing items, from that index and up to the end of the array, to make place for the new item.
+  It increases count by one.
+  If the new count would be larger than the existing capacity then the capacity is increased and the memory of the data pointer is reallocated.

+- `INSERT_RANGE(dynamic_array, index, range)` inserts the `range` at the given `index` of the `dynamic_array`.
+  It shifts all previously existing items, from that index and up to the end of the array, to make place for the new item.
+  It increases `dynamic_array.count` with `range.count`.
+  If the new count would be larger than the existing capacity then the capacity is increased and the memory of the data pointer is reallocated.

 - `CONCAT(dynamic_array, range)` adds all items in range to the end of the dynamic_array.
   It increases `dynamic_array.count` with `range.count`.